About Mickey Beyer-Clausen

 Over the past 20 years, Danish-born, New York-based serial entrepreneur and philanthropist Mickey Beyer-Clausen has established a solid track record of innovation, creation, and execution.
 In the ’90s, he was one of the first to launch successful Internet businesses and today he's building companies around innovations that improve the human or planetary condition.
 His output includes six sustainable businesses in the technology sector and one foundation.

-Currently, Mickey is the CEO of Mental Workout®, which he founded in 2009 with fellow Dane, Tony Hanna.
+Mickey is also the co-founder and CEO of Mental Workout.
 Mental Workout builds products and services around innovations that improve people's mental performance and well-being.
 Since its inception in early 2009, Mental Workout has innovated at the intersection of science, psychology, and technology, and pioneered a new category of apps inspiring and empowering people all over the world to change their lives.

-Prior to founding Mental Workout and Timeshifter, Mickey co-founded two of the most versatile domain name services in the world, Speednames and Ascio Technologies, as well as Trunk Archive, a full service image licensing agency representing the most engaging and sought after photographers.
+Prior to founding Timeshifter and Mental Workout, Mickey co-founded two of the most versatile domain name services in the world, Speednames and Ascio Technologies, as well as Trunk Archive, a full service image licensing agency representing the most engaging and sought after photographers.
 These companies have all been acquired.

 Mickey is a Strategic Advisor to Pegasus Capital Advisors, an alternative asset management firm providing strategic growth capital to middle-market companies focused on the sustainability and wellness sectors, and serves on the advisory board of HealthCorps, founded by Dr. Mehmet and Lisa Oz, whose vision is to lead a nationwide movement toward a new generation of healthy young people.